poetaman/arttime/README.md

 9. And much more...
 For more information read help documentation ``$ arttime -h``, and start in learn mode (default) to understand keybindings ``$ arttime``.

 # Installation
-At the moment, only manual installation is possible.
+At the moment, only manual installation is possible, but it's very simple as the code is self-contained.

-Follow these steps:
+Please follow these steps:
 1. Clone or download the git repository to a preferred location.
 Cloning is the preferred method to get future updates via ``git pull``.
 2. Add one of the following block of lines to your ``.zshrc`` or ``.bashrc`` file, depending on your login shell.
 For macOS it is ``.zshrc`` unless you have changed that.
 ```